Abuton/AnalyticsVidhya-Job-A-Thon/JobAThonDE/README.md

-## Marketplace Feature Table
+## Marketplace Feature Store

-Your Client ComZ is an ecommerce company.
+ComZ is an ecommerce company.
 The company wants to focus on targeting the right customers  with the right products to increase overall revenue and conversion rate.

 To target the right customers with the right products, they need to build an ML model for marketing based on user interaction with products in the past like number of views,  most viewed product, number of activities of user, vintage of user and others.

 ComZ has contacted the Data Science and Engineering team to use this information to fuel the personalized advertisements, email marketing campaigns, or special offers on the landing and category pages of the company's website.

-You, being a part of the data engineering team, are expected to “Develop input features”  for the efficient marketing model given the Visitor log data and User Data.
+You, being a part of the data engineering team, are expected to “Develop input feature store”  for the efficient marketing model given the Visitor log data and User Data.

 1. Visitor Log Data – It is a browsing log data of all the visitors and the users.
 This table contains the following information: